KozelAnatoliy/routineless/packages/nx-aws-cdk/README.md

 npx nx cdk <cdk-project-name> diff
 ```

-Then you can deploy your application to aws by running:
+You can deploy your application to aws by running:

 ```sh
 npx nx cdk <cdk-project-name> bootstrap